geoo89/rhomboidtiling/README.md

 parameter (currently only 2 and 3 dimensional data is supported).
 Options for the output data are:

-- bifi: [default] Boundary matrix of the 2-parameter discrete bifiltration.
+- bifi: [default] Boundary matrix of the 2-parameter discrete sliced rhomboid bifiltration.
 - cbifi: A combinatorial representation of bifi (a cell is represented by its vertices rather than its ID).
-- rbifi: boundary matrix of (unsliced) rhomboid bifiltration.
+- ubifi: boundary matrix of (unsliced) rhomboid bifiltration.
 - rhomboids: The rhomboids of the rhomboid tiling (top dimensional cells only).
 - slices: All order-k Delaunay slices (top dimensional cells only).
 - halfint: All degree-k Delaunay half-integer slices (top dimensional cells only).